Beramos/DS-Julia2925/index.md

 We mainly cater to PhD students in sciences and engineering, especially those who have a computing aspect in their research (large or small).
 The course is relevant to researchers who need to write complex high-level code that has to be performant.
 Importantly, this course is *not* meant as a first introduction to programming.
 Participants are expected to have basic experience in at least one high-level programming language such as Python, R, Matlab, or Perl.
 We aim to start gentle enough so that novice programmers can get acquainted with the language while following a learning curve that will keep serious hackers interested.
 At the end of the course, you will have learned the tools to write fairly sophisticated Julia programs.

 ## Date and venue
 The course will take place on the **4th** and the **5th of February 2020** (during the inter-term recess).
 If the course is allowed on-site, it will take place in a PC-room at [Campus Coupure](https://www.ugent.be/bw/en/contact#CampusCoupure(maincampus)).
-If we cannot meet on-site, the course will be taught online with maximal interactivity.
+If we can not meet on-site, the course will be taught online with maximal interactivity.

 ## Registration and fees
-Registration can be via the following link: ADD LINK.
+Registration can be done via the following link: *to be determined*.

 Admission prices are:
-- **for UGent doctoral school members**: EUR 50 (paid by the DS);
+- **for UGent doctoral school members**: EUR 50 (paid by the Doctoral School program);
 - **external members**: EUR 250.

-We also provide a limited number of free slots for master students.
-Please contact the organizers if you want to join.
+We also provide a limited number of free slots for *master students*.
+Please contact the [organizers](mailto:michiel.stock@ugent.be) if you want to join.

 ## Organizer information
 This course is organized by [Michiel Stock](https://github.com/MichielStock/), [Daan Van Hauwermeiren](https://github.com/DaanVanHauwermeiren), and [Bram De Jaegher](https://github.com/Beramos), three researchers of the Department of Mathematical Modelling and Data Analysis of the Faculty of Bioscience Engineering.
 They have ample experience using Julia for both research and education.

 ## Contact
 More information?
 Unsure if this course is relevant to you?
-Reach out to the [organizers](michiel.stock@ugent.be)!
+Reach out to the [organizers](mailto:michiel.stock@ugent.be)!

 <img src="img/logo_flanders+richtingmorgen.png" width="79%">
 <img src="img/doctoralschoolsprofiel_hq_rgb_web.png" width="20%">